 Melanoma is rare, accounting for roughly 1% of skin cancers, but this form of skin cancer has been growing more common.
 If you suspect you have a melanoma, rely on the skin cancer specialists at the office of Ali Hendi, MD, in Chevy Chase, Maryland.
-Ali Hendi, MD, a board-certified dermatologist, and Joy Green, PA-C, provides advanced techniques in skin cancer surgery and detection.
-Call the practice today or book a consultation online for an evaluation of your melanoma.
+Ali Hendi, MD, a board-certified dermatologist provides advanced techniques in skin cancer surgery and detection.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
+Call the practice today for an evaluation of your melanoma.

 Melanoma is a rare kind of skin cancer that develops in your melanocytes.
 Melanocytes are the cells that give your skin a brown or tan color.
 Melanoma occurs when these cells grow uncontrollably.

 The risk of having melanoma increases with age, as most people with this type of skin cancer are diagnosed at the average age of 65.
 While melanoma is more common in men, women have higher rates of melanoma before the age of 50 than men.
 However, you can develop melanoma at any age.

 Melanoma is a dangerous form of skin cancer because it’s much more likely to spread to other parts of your body than other skin cancers.
 Catching and treating it early helps to prevent its spread.